eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

      cache = dataOnSharedMemory; // would suddenly allocate shared memory
      ```

-The draft we provide here is using the `cxx::vector` but the techniques
+The provided draft uses the `cxx::vector` but the techniques
 described can be easily applied to the `cxx::string` or other cxx containers.

 ```